scala/docs.scala-lang/_overviews/toolkit/munit-asynchronous-tests.md

 {% endtab %}
 {% endtabs %}

-To test this kind of method, MUnit offers special support for `Future`s.
-A test can itself return a `Future[Unit]`.
+A test itself can return a `Future[Unit]`.
-MUnit will wait behind the scenes for the resulting `Future` to complete, failing the test if any assertion turns out to be incorrect.
+MUnit will wait behind the scenes for the resulting `Future` to complete, failing the test if any assertion fails.

 You can therefore write the test as follows: